Myndex/SAPC-APCA/documentation/WhyAPCA.md

 - [Improving accessibility with the new APCA ](https://www.lightflows.co.uk/blog/improving-accessibility-with-apca/) A review of APCA by Nik Bailey.

 ### _Articles & Gists_
+- ["The Realities And Myths Of Contrast And Color"](https://www.smashingmagazine.com/2022/09/realities-myths-contrast-color/) A plain language, in-depth primer to vision, color, and contrast for design, with an emphasis on typography and readability needs.
+Published in Smashing Magazine.
 - [**Better reading on the web**](https://uxdesign.cc/better-reading-on-the-web-c943c4cfc91a) Published by _UX Collective_ (uxdesign.cc).
 This article discusses and demonstrates issues with automated testing and WCAG 2 contrast math, methods, and guidelines.

 - **On _Tangled Web_** (TangledWeb.xyz):